 • Information concerning legal aid and printable protective orders.

 • Information and a link to the Arkansas Crime Victim’s Reparation Program.

 • Links to government agencies where more detailed information on victims’ rights and resources are located

 • Space provided for local victims’ services information including available medical, housing, counseling, financial, social, legal, and emergency services

 A PDF format is available to law enforcement agencies.
-A copy or link of Laura’s Card is to be placed on all law enforcement agencies websites and social media in a prominent and obvious manner on the agency home page.
+A copy or link of Laura’s Card can be placed on all law enforcement agencies websites and social media in a prominent and obvious manner on the agency home page.